kaustavy2k/kaustavy2k/README.md

 - 🔭 DS Algo and Food drives me crazy
 - ⚡ Believer of luck over struggle (yes luck is important)
-- :alien: I believe time travel can be achieved by either sleeping or coding
+- :alien: I believe time travel can be achieved by either sleeping or debugging
 - :heart: Football and FarCry occupies a special place in my heart

 </div>